Twin Falls, Idaho: History

 During the last quarter of the 20th century, gradual diversification of the agriculture-based economy allowed the city to continue to grow.
-Major Twin Falls employers in 2006 included computer maker Dell, Inc., Glanbia, and Jayco, a recreational vehicle manufacturer.
+Major Twin Falls employers in 2006 included Dell, Glanbia and Jayco.
 In September 2009, Dell announced it would close its Twin Falls facility by January 2010.
 Later in 2010, the call center company C3 opened a facility in the former Dell location.

-In recent years, Twin Falls has become quite multicultural.
-Due in large part to a refugee center operated by the College of Southern Idaho since 1995, significant numbers of people from Bosnia and Herzegovina and the former Soviet Union have settled in Twin Falls.
-The city also has a sizable Hispanic population.
+The College of Southern Idaho had administered a refugee program in Twin Falls from 1980 until 2024, when management was taken over by the United States Committee for Refugees and Immigrants.

 Government

 Twin Falls is one of only three Idaho cities that has a council-manager form of government.
 The seven-member Twin Falls city council is directly elected in nonpartisan municipal elections to four-year terms.
 The mayor, who holds little executive power, is periodically selected among current city council members to chair meetings, and is "considered the official representative of the city."
 City council meetings are usually held on Mondays.

 The city's day-to-day operations are overseen by a city manager, who is appointed by the city council.
 The city government through various citizen boards oversees parks and recreation, planning and zoning, sanitation and garbage collection, street maintenance, and wastewater collection, and maintains police and fire departments.
 Twin Falls Public Library, Twin Falls Municipal Golf Course and Joslin Field-Magic Valley Regional Airport are also under the city's jurisdiction.